SalmanRafiullah/Garbage-Recognition/README.md

 It consists of 6 different classes of garbage: cardboard (393), glass (491), metal (400), paper(584), plastic (472) and trash(127).
 Summary 2467 images.

-To solve this task it is a good idea to use Transfer Learning (TL).
+To solve this task it is a good idea to use [Transfer Learning (TL)] (https://machinelearningmastery.com/how-to-use-transfer-learning-when-developing-convolutional-neural-network-models/).
 TL is a technique when already developed and trained models for a one type of classification problem are used to solve different classification problem.

 Three of the most popular models are as follows: